Pellegrino takes over as Southampton manager

-LONDON Argentine Mauricio Pellegrino was named as manager of Premier League Southampton on Friday, the week after the club sacked Claude Puel.
+LONDON (Reuters) - Argentine Mauricio Pellegrino was named as manager of Premier League Southampton on Friday, the week after the club sacked Claude Puel.

 The 45-year-old has agreed a three-year contract and will arrive at St Mary's next week to prepare for the new season.